philfrei/SiVi/README.md

 <img src="images\classic_clouds.png" alt="Classic Clouds" />

 This texture uses 5 channels, configured with a *fractal*-like pattern commonly called *octaves*.
 The scaling on the inputs progresses by doubling: 2, 4, 8, 16, 32.
 The relative contribution of each successive channel is halved (approximately): 0.52, 0.26, 0.13, 0.6, 0.3.
 Fractal relationships between channels work well for many textures, and *octave* relationships are often set as a default in implementations that I've come across.
 IMHO, the use of this exact doubling/halving pattern is not always needed.
-For example, the earthlike planet texture in the GUI example gets an interesting degree of variation with only three channels by using a 3:1 ratio between the channel settings instead of 2:1.
-Given that executing the noise function is relatively costly, finding ways to minimize the number of channels needed to create a graphic can be helpful.
+For example, the earthlike planet texture in the GUI example obtains an interesting degree of variation with only three channels, using a 3:1 ratio between the channel settings instead of 2:1.
+Given that executing the noise function is relatively costly, finding ways to minimize the number of channels can be helpful.

 Note that the weighting values in the mixer add up to 1.
 As a result, with the amplitude also set to one, the sum of the weights is guaranteed to never exceed 1.
-So, no pre-screening is needed prior to sending the data to the Color Map, and selecting either *Ring* or *Clamp* has no effect.
+So, no pre-screening is needed prior to sending the data to the *Color Map*, and selecting either *Ring* or *Clamp* has no effect.

 The 0 value of the color mapping is a simple Blue [R:0, G:0, B:255] and the 1 value is a simple White [R:255, G:255, B:255].
 If setting the colors with `floats` instead of `ints`, we would use: [0, 0, 1] and [1, 1, 1] respectively.
 If coding the textures procedurally, we could forgo the use of the map altogether, and simply plug the noise values into the R and G arguments for the pixel, and leave the B value at 1 for all pixels.